 Doze eases your idle phone into a deeper sleep

 Ever notice that some notifications seem to come through at the exact moment you turn on the screen?
 That’s a result of Doze, a battery-saving feature that puts your phone into a super-deep sleep when it’s idle.
 Keep in mind that because it runs automatically in the background, the official name of this feature is only relevant to developers—you won’t find any explicit reference to it in your phone’s Settings menu.

-If the screen is off and the phone is completely idle—that is, sitting on a table instead of moving around in your pocket—it’ll enter an even deeper Doze state.
-In this mode, Android disables certain types of alarms, GPS, Wi-Fi scans, and “wakelocks”—which keep your phone active when the screen is off—as well as cutting off network access and spreading out those maintenance windows even more.
+If the screen is off and your phone is completely idle—that is, sitting on a table instead of moving around in your pocket—it’ll enter an even deeper Doze state.
+In this mode, Android disables certain types of alarms, GPS, WiFi scans, and “wakelocks”—which keep your phone active when the screen is off—as well as cutting off network access and spreading out those maintenance windows even more.
 This super-deep Doze mode is particularly effective at saving battery, as you can see in the graph below.

 When you turn on your screen, your phone automatically exits Doze mode.
 That’s why you’ll occasionally see notifications arrive just as you unlock your phone—those messages came in between maintenance windows, and waking your phone up allowed them to pop up.

 Android activates Doze by default, and there’s no way to turn it off completely.
 You can, however, exempt certain apps from Doze mode if you want them to run in the background at all times.
 That said, I wouldn’t recommend you do this, since it will drain your battery faster.
-If you still want to exempt a few apps, head to Settings, Battery, tap the three dots in the top right corner of your screen, and choose Battery Usage.
+If you still want to exempt a few apps, head to Settings, Battery, and tap Battery Usage.